-In addition to HIPAA/HITECH, Hint Health has also gone through ISO27001 security framework and SOC2 auditing process to strengthen it’s security program by receiving ISO27001 certificates and SOC2 Type 1 attestation report.
+In addition to HIPAA/HITECH, Hint Health has also gone through the ISO27001 security framework and SOC2 auditing process to strengthen its security program and has received both an ISO27001 certificate and a SOC2 Type 2 attestation report.

 Data Center Security: Hint Health runs in highly secure data centers.
 Our hosting providers are regularly audited against comprehensive frameworks including SSAE 16 and ISO 27001.
 All Hint Health services run within private, secure network layers, addressable only through whitelisted gateways.

 Data Encryption: All data (including ePHI) is encrypted whenever possible.
 All traffic is encrypted in transit with SSL/TLS.
 All data is encrypted at rest with full key/data segregation.